 - Under Number 12 (“Declaration”), write your name and put your signature over it.

-Step 3: Proceed to the COR Update window and submit your accomplished BIR Form 1905 together with other requirements for TIN card replacement.
+Step 3: Proceed to the COR Update window and submit your accomplished BIR Form 1905 and other requirements for TIN card replacement.

 Step 4: Fill out the BIR Form 0605.
 Once done, proceed to the Payment window and submit the accomplished payment form to have it verified.

 Step 5: Go to your RDO’s authorized agent bank3 to pay the TIN card fee.
 At the bank, request a BIR payment slip and fill it out.
-After payment, you’ll be issued a receipt along with the machine-validated BIR Form 0605.
+After payment, you’ll be issued a receipt and machine-validated BIR Form 0605.

 Step 6: Return to the RDO and submit your payment receipt and machine-validated BIR Form 0605 to the COR Update window.
 You’ll also have to surrender the original and photocopy your old TIN card (if damaged or changed to a married name).